Ragha8951/Ragha8951/README.md

 # Hi 👋, I'm Raghav

-## A passionate Web & Machine Learning Enthusiast
+## A Passionate Web & Machine Learning Enthusiast

 - 🚀 Delving into Blockchain 🔗 and AI & ML, leveraging the power of Java, Python, and JavaScript to drive innovation and solve real-world challenges.
 - 🔭 I’m currently exploring [Blockchain ](-)
 - 🫱🏻‍🫲🏼 I’m looking to collaborate on innovative machine learning projects, web development, and real-world applications.
--🎭 Passionate about music, chess strategist, and cricket enthusiast.
+- 🎭 Passionate about music, chess strategist, and cricket enthusiast.
 - ✈️ A travel enthusiast, just a 21-year-old navigating life, exploring the world through different perspectives—seeking knowledge and spiritual growth. 🌍✨
-- ⚡ Fun fact : As a detail-obsessed coder, I have a knack for turning quick tasks into epic quests, overthinking every detail, and delivering engineer-level code under pressure! ✨
+- ⚡ Fun fact: As a detail-obsessed coder, I have a knack for turning quick tasks into epic quests, overthinking every detail, and delivering engineer-level code under pressure! ✨

 ## 📫 How to reach me:
 - **LinkedIn:** [www.linkedin.com/in/raghavendra-s-shettigar-b465ba24b](https://www.linkedin.com/in/raghavendra-s-shettigar-b465ba24b)